SJTU-ECTL/TFASC/TFASC main program/readme.md

 In the project directory, type "make" to generate the executive "main" file.

 ## Usage
-There are two modes to run the program, i.e., the "demo" and the "user-defined" modes.
+There are two modes to run the program, i.e., the `demo` and the `user-defined` modes.
-- For the "demo" mode:
+- For the `demo` mode:
-  - Step 1: type "make" to compile the program.
+  - Step 1: type `make` to compile the program.
-  - Step 2: run the program by the command "./main -demo \<target function ID\> \<test group ID\>".
+  - Step 2: run the program by the command `./main -demo <target function ID> <test group ID>`.
-    \<target function ID\>: 1 to 12 for the following target functions
+    `<target function ID>` is a number between 1 and 12 for the following target functions
     ```
     target function ID    target function
     1                     sin(x)